Usman-Tech-Ali/event-verse-main/app/Readme.md

 ## 🚀 Features

-- 🔐 **Secure Authentication**: JWT-based login system for attendees, staff, and administrators.
+- 🔐 **Secure Authentication**: JWT-based login system for attendees, staff, and administrators.hehe
 - 📝 **Event Registration**: Users can explore, register, and manage their event participation.
 - ❤️ **Preferences Module**: Attendees can select their interests for tailored event suggestions.
 - 🔔 **Smart Reminders**: Email and in-app notifications for upcoming events and trailer releases.